JeanMainguy/Convex_hull_GPU_algorithm/README.md

 ![Result of the benchmark test for ImageJ (blue) and GPU (red) algorithms.
 The image size doubles at every iteration. \label{imagejB}](report/graph final.png "benchmarkIJ.png" )
+> Result of the benchmark test for ImageJ (blue) and GPU (red) algorithms.
+The image size doubles at every iteration.

 <!-- ![Execution time compared to different image size for our three algorithms.
 At each iteration the image increases by the size of the initial image.\label{linear}](/home/jean/Documents/MasterBioinfo/M2/Bio_structural/rapport2/algos.png "algos.png") -->